trek-view/basecamp/_posts/2020-10-16-challenge-map-amsterdam-by-bicycle.md

 But it doesn't just stop at Amsterdam.

-We want YOU to help us capture images of your city, town, or even village by bicycle.
+We want YOU to help us capture images of your city, town, village, and everything in-between by bicycle.
 [Create a Cycling Challenge on Map the Paths and get your community involved in capturing photos](https://mtp.trekview.org/challenge/capture/create).

 We're also inviting cities to work with us under our [Safer.Bike](https://www.safer.bike/) initiative.
-Using what we learn from locations around the world we want to create a blueprint for safe bicycle lanes that will eliminate all cyclist deaths caused by road vehicles.
+Using what we learn from locations around the world we want to create a blueprint for the safest bicycle infrastructure to eliminate all avoidable cyclist deaths caused by road vehicles.

 What are you waiting for?
 ON YOUR BIKE!
 [Here's some inspiration for you](https://mtp.trekview.org/sequence/list?page=1&username=&name=&transport_type=12&tag=).